ageller/IntroToHTMLCSSJS/README.md

 Click [here](https://docs.google.com/presentation/d/1qX9lqbAMkg1IouSIzxPFFKyAa9u4eCAlvpjOxBBYjMo/edit?usp=sharing) for the Google Slides version of the talk.

 Click [here](https://ageller.github.io/IntroToHTMLCSSJS/examples/htmlcssjsiframe/) for a live version of this website on GitHub pages.

+Also, [this educative course](https://www.educative.io/courses/learn-html-css-javascript-from-scratch) is another greate resource for learning HTML, CSS and Javascript.